Orange Collective

 Veriff

-Video-first IDV, strong in EU and gaming.
+Video-first IDV, strong in EU and gaming. $100M Series C co-led by Tiger Global and Alkeon at the 2021–22 peak; hasn't raised at a new mark since.
 Solid fraud forensics and regional coverage.
-Pricing and contract norms keep procurement heavy; less PLG motion than Didit's pay-per-use, free-tier model.[14]
+Pricing and contract norms keep procurement heavy; less PLG motion than Didit's pay-per-use, free-tier model.[18]

 Checkr (IDV)